The 2016 campaign is over, so what are your plans going forward?

 Crew, Danny O. American Political Music: A State-by-State Catalog of Printed and Recorded Music Related to Local, State and National Politics, 1756-2004.
 2 vols.
 Jefferson, NC: McFarland, 2006

 In November 2015, the journal Music & Politics published four articles on music and the 2012 presidential campaign.
 Trax on the Trail co-editors, Dana Gorzelany-Mostak and James Deaville, and Trax on the Trail contributors, Joanna Love and Michael Saffle, each contributed to this issue.
 See http://quod.lib.umich.edu/m/mp/.
-American Music will release a special issue on the 2016 election in Fall of 2017.
+American Music will release a special issue on the 2016 election in Winter of 2018.

 Please see the Trax on the Trail bibliography (under the For Scholars tab) for a complete list of scholarly sources on the topic.